PrinceAsiedu/pggreen/README.md

-To test you must include database config in config.py I am yet to ways to avoid hardcoding the db creds.
+To test you must include database config in config.py I am yet to add way to avoid hardcoding the db creds.